-Why Willie O’Ree, NHL’s First Black Player, Is More Relevant Than Ever
+Willie O’Ree, NHL’s First Black Player, Turns 85: Why This Living Icon Remains More Relevant Than Ever

-The sport should consider itself damned lucky that O’Ree is still alive and able to travel around the circuit and share his epic tale in person.
+The sport of hockey should consider itself darned lucky that Willie O’Ree is still able to travel around the world and share his epic story.

 What we never hear, though, are the countless times he’s contacted by young hockey players who have been called out for their skin colour.
 O’Ree makes an effort to call the family and talk to the child.
 His consoling words and energizing pep talk mean everything to these kids.
 Like no one else in hockey, he understands their hurt.

-Laurence Mathieu-Léger is a Montreal-born New York-based documentary filmmaker who co-produced, directed and shot this captivating narrative that traces O’Ree’s path from his hometown of Fredricton, N.B., to the NHL, his lengthy minor-league career and his path to the Hockey Hall of Fame.
+Laurence Mathieu-Léger is a Montreal-born New York-based documentary filmmaker who co-produced, directed and shot this captivating narrative that traces O’Ree’s path from his hometown of Fredricton, N.B., to the NHL, including his lengthy minor-league career and his journey to the Hockey Hall of Fame.

 “I’d been living in New York for about 11 years, and my neighbour in Harlem was Bryant McBride, who had been the first Black executive in the NHL,” says Mathieu-Léger, describing how the film came about.
 “One day, Bryant randomly told me about this effort to get Willie into the Hall of Fame.
 I had no idea who Willie O’Ree was.
 I felt that I was probably not the only one.”